falmada/cheatsheets/Recommended books.md

 	- Main topic is around **Leadership**
 	- A lot of insight in making mistakes and how to learn on the go
 	- Gives quite a lot of good references to other books and ways of handling some topics ([FBI, Feeling, Behavior, Impact](https://www.kristenhadeed.com/blog/why-is-accepting-feedback-so-dang-hard)), 360 reviews, among others

+Within this list I'm also skipping specific books related to certain technologies, mainly because I use them as reference (not reading them from start to finish).